Oracle GenAI Agents vs LangGraph vs CrewAI: Enterprise AI Agent Comparison 2026

-TL;DR: OCI GenAI Agents offers zero-cost AI agents with native Oracle integration and enterprise guardrails.
+TL;DR: OCI GenAI Agents can be compelling for Oracle-native teams because of native Oracle integration and enterprise guardrails.
 LangGraph provides graph-based orchestration for complex stateful workflows.
 CrewAI excels at role-based team simulations.
-Your choice depends on existing infrastructure, compliance requirements, and workflow complexity.
+Your choice depends on existing infrastructure, compliance requirements, workflow complexity, and verified current pricing.

 The AI agent market is moving from "interesting demo" to "production requirement."
 Gartner predicts 40% of enterprise applications will embed AI agents by end of 2026.
 The question isn't whether to adopt agents—it's which framework matches your infrastructure and use cases.